Blockchain Documents Explained: Why Modern Companies Are Switching to Immutable Records

 One Upload → One Transparent Timeline

-• Every change is visible
+• Every change is visible and attributed

 Secure Identity Verification Before Any Action